Malay Singaporeans: Minangkabau

-The Banjar
+Banjarese

-The Banjar people originated from the southern and eastern coast of Kalimantan in Borneo.
+The Banjarese originated from the southern and eastern coast of Kalimantan in Borneo.
 Most came from Banjarmasin in the area surrounding the Barito basin.
 These areas were used for the cultivation of paddy.
 The Banjarese who migrated to the Malay Peninsula were farmers who were experienced in paddy cultivation.
 They also migrated to spread Islam to the region, to escape poverty and the oppressive Dutch rule of their homeland.
 Some also wanted to escape the presence of wild animals that threatened their farms in Kalimantan.

 The Banjarese generally did not like to be employees.
 They preferred to be self-employed, working as either farmers or businessmen.
 The Banjar were also well known as jewel cutters and dealers in the region.
 Many came to Singapore to deal in the jewellery trade and had their shops in Arab Street.
 They even formed a Kalimantan Association in Singapore.

 The Banjarese made up a very small percentage of the Malay population in Singapore.
 In 1931, they numbered 445 out of a total Malay population of 65,104 (0.7%).
 In 1947, they formed only 0.3% of the population.
 This dropped to 0.2% in 1957 and 0.1% in 1970.
 By 1980 and 1990, the total numbers could not be determined, probably because the Banjarese have effectively assimilated into the Malay community.